Davidhorn

 Automation technologies and better data integration systems can address these challenges.
 Automated transcription services quickly convert audio recordings of interviews into written documents, saving hours that would otherwise be spent typing.
 For instance, instead of officers manually transcribing an hour-long interview, an automated system can do the job in minutes, with officers needing only to review the final text for accuracy.

-Benefits: Enhanced efficiency and reduced costs
+Benefits: Enhanced police efficiency and reduced costs

 By digitalising and automating these processes, police forces can save significant time and resources.
 Digital solutions can provide first-draft report generation, reducing the time officers need to spend on routine paperwork.
 Additionally, automated evidence management systems can track chain of custody with precision, ensuring that evidence remains secure and accessible while reducing the need for manual logging and transportation.